Skip to main content

 Compares your performance to similar companies in your space.

-• Helps answer: “Are users more or less engaged compared to peers?”
+“Do users return to our experience more or less frequently compared to peers?”

 Example:

-• Content-heavy platforms may have lower foreground rates (users multitask)
+• Content-heavy platforms may see lower foreground return rates due to passive browsing behavior

-• Task-driven products (e.g., SaaS tools) typically aim for higher rates
+• Task-driven products (e.g., SaaS tools) typically aim for higher return rates during active workflows

 3. vs Previous Period